 When to Fertilize

-Tomatoes should be fertilized at the beginning of their growing season.
-This is usually when you plant them in the ground or pot.
-You can also fertilize a few weeks before planting to prepare the soil.
+Tomatoes should be fertilized at the beginning of their growing season, usually when they are planted in the ground or pot.
+However, you can also fertilize a few weeks before planting to prepare the soil.

 Once the plants have started growing and have a few leaves, you can fertilize them again.

-Fertilize your plants every two weeks during the flowering and fruit development stage.
+Fertilize your plants every two weeks during the flowering and fruit development stages.
 This will help them produce large, juicy tomatoes.

 If you notice yellow leaves on your tomato plants, this could indicate a nutrient deficiency.
 In this case, you should fertilize your plants immediately.